ersushantsood/react-reduxtoolkit-boilerplate/README.md

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is a boilerplate code for typescript integration and redux toolkit.[Redux-Toolkit-Tutorial](https://redux-toolkit.js.org/tutorials/quick-start)
+This project is a boilerplate code for typescript integration and redux toolkit.[Redux-Toolkit-Tutorial](https://redux-toolkit.js.org/tutorials/quick-start) and provides features for redux-toolkit

 ## Todo : Changes yet to be done in future
 Configure react app to run on nginx